The Pennsylvania Society

-The Pennsylvania Society is an annual weekend retreat for Pennsylvania's politicians and business leaders held in New York City.
-It began during the late 19th century as a meeting of Pennsylvanians living in New York City who gathered annually beginning in 1899 to discuss events in their home state.
-As the first few meetings developed into an annual event, it morphed into weekend-long retreat where political networking and fundraising took place in New York's finest clubs, restaurants, and hotels.
-The main event of the weekend is the "Pennsylvania Society Dinner," which is sponsored by "The Pennsylvania Society," a nonprofit corporation.
-In recent years the receptions hosted by lobbyists, political committees, and corporations have taken on increased importance.

-It has been criticized because of its image as a stereotypical "smoke-filled room" where lobby groups gain access to government officials, a few of whom have been known to use taxpayer funds to pay their way to New York.
-Other observers criticize the retreat for being held in New York instead of within Pennsylvania.
+In 1899 James Barr Ferree, an historian and native Pennsylvanian living in New York City, invited 55 fellow Pennsylvanians also living in New York to join him for dinner at The Waldorf Astoria Hotel.
+While enjoying a meal together, they decided to form a group known initially as “The Pennsylvania Society of New York.”
+Their goal was to establish a society “uniting all Pennsylvanians at home and away from home in bonds of friendship and devotion to their native or adopted state” and would meet for dinner every year, same time, same place.

+In 1903, when the organization was incorporated, the name was shortened to “The Pennsylvania Society.”
+As the years passed, that dinner at The Waldorf Astoria became the hallmark event of The Pennsylvania Society.

+A non-profit, charitable organization with members around the world, the Society welcomes all Pennsylvanians.
+It is in its third century of existence and is the oldest organization of its kind in the country.

+Each year, the Gold Medal recipient selects a Pennsylvania charity of their choice, which receives a donation from the Society.
+Students compete annually for the Society's Benjamin Franklin Scholar Award, a writing competition open to Pennsylvania high school juniors.

 Origins and organization

 The tradition for Pennsylvania's political and business retreat dates to 1899, when James Barr Ferree, a native Pennsylvanian living in New York invited a group of 55 other Pennsylvanians living in New York to the Waldorf-Astoria Hotel to discuss current affairs in their native state.
 The dinner became a recurring event and the group began calling themselves "The Pennsylvania Society of New York."
-It later developed into an annual gathering of Pennsylvania politicians and businessmen on New York's "neutral ground."
+It later developed into an annual gathering of Pennsylvania politicians and businessmen on New York City's "neutral ground."

 The organization later changed its name to The Pennsylvania Society and became a nonprofit charitable organization.
 It was incorporated in 1903, and currently claims 2,000 members.
 While it sponsors a high school essay contest, the main function of the organization is to organize the weekend retreat.

 The gathering began as an exclusively Republican event, but it now includes a sizable number of Democrats.
 The early years of the meeting were reminiscent of the stereotypical smoke-filled room, where Pennsylvania steel, coal and oil magnates met in closed-door meetings to select their political candidates.
 That public perception continues, with political legend telling of New York-based businessmen summoning Pennsylvania's politicians to New York to receive their instructions for the following year.